bigbio/quantms/docs/debug.rst

 Debug nextflow and architecture errors
 -----------------------------

 Some errors of the pipeline are not related with the pipeline but with the architecture running the pipeline or `nextflow <https://www.nextflow.io>`_.
-Nextlow enables to debug the pipeline by using the varaible `NXF_DEBUG`, for example, if the user wants to debug an error not related with the data or a tool, it can set the variable before running `export NXF_DEBUG=3`.
+Nextlow enables to debug the pipeline by using the variable `NXF_DEBUG`, for example, if the user wants to debug an error not related with the data or a tool, it can set the variable before running `export NXF_DEBUG=3`.

 .. tip:: Nextlow allows users to `resume <https://www.nextflow.io/blog/2019/troubleshooting-nextflow-resume.html>`_ a previous failing run using the nextflow parameter `-resume`.
 This feature enables to start the processing from the steps that have fail and do not need to run the entire pipeline again.

-For specific errors, and details about how nextflow is executed on each arquitecture, please read the details in `Nextflow executors <https://www.nextflow.io/docs/latest/executor.html>`_.
+For specific errors, and details about how nextflow is executed on each architecture, please read the details in `Nextflow executors <https://www.nextflow.io/docs/latest/executor.html>`_.

 How to find files in failing process/tools
 --------------------------------------